 7. Use an Email Template

-Some common goals for marketing emails include promoting a new product or service, increasing brand awareness, generating leads, and driving sales.
+Typical goals for marketing emails range from promoting new products or services, enhancing brand recognition, generating leads, to driving sales.

-Once you have determined the goal of the email, you should design the layout of the template.
-The layout should include a header, body text, images, and buttons.
+Once the email's goal is clear, proceed to the template's design.
+The layout should integrate a header, body text, images, and buttons.

-Images can help to promote your message, and they can also add visual appeal to your email.
-Buttons can be used to activate extra content in your email, such as a video or PDF attachment.
+Images serve two purposes: enhancing your message and providing visual interest to your email.
+Buttons can activate extra content in your email, like a video, PDF attachment, etc.

-The footer should include your contact information and a link for the subscriber to manage their contact preferences.
+Finally, the footer should feature your contact information and a link for subscribers to manage their contact preferences.

 8. Use Email Marketing Software

 The key to writing great email marketing content is to use the right tools.
-You can use email marketing software to help you create better email content, track leads and conversions, and measure your success.
+Email marketing software can help you create better email content, track leads and conversions, and measure your success.

 Email marketing software can make your job easier by automating the process of creating and sending email campaigns.
 You can also use these tools to track your email content performance and see which elements of your campaigns are performing the best.